MediciNova asthma drug fails trial; shares crash

 Biopharmaceutical company MediciNova Inc said its experimental asthma drug failed to meet the main goal of a second mid-stage trial, sending its shares down as much as 51 percent in extended trade.

-MediciNova, which is testing MN-221 as a treatment for acute asthma attacks not responsive to standard therapy, said the drug showed no improvement when compared with a placebo.
+MediciNova, which is testing MN-221 as a treatment for acute asthma attacks not responsive to standard therapy, said the drug failed to show a statistically significant improvement over a placebo.

 MN-221 looks to treat the condition by bypassing constricted airways to deliver the drug directly into the lungs.
 It aims to improve FEV1 ratio when compared with a placebo.

-Note: (This story corrected first bullet point and paragraph 2 to say the drug did not show any statistically significant benefit over placebo)